pguilbert/arrasfilmfestival/README.md

   * Advanced Custom Fields
     * Attach a new fields group to "Post" and call a field "Hat".
 Give it a limit to 200 characters.
 Don't forget to set the rule "Show this field when kind of publication is equals to post.".
     * Attach create a new fields group to "Partner" and call a field "Link" then, set "Kind of the publication" for be equals to "partner".
+    * Attach a new fields group to "Live".
+Call a "True/False" field "is_live" and a text field "additional_text".
+Don't forget to set the rule "Show this field when kind of publication is equals to live.".
   * You can also activate Wp Password Generator.
 5. User's avatar come from Gravatar.
 6. Regenerate your .htaccess with permalinks.